exercism/website-copy/tracks/typescript/exercises/etl/etl/mentoring.md

 ## Reasonable Solution

-The code snippet provided in TypeScript represents a function named transform.
+The code snippet provided in TypeScript represents a function named `transform`.
-This function takes in an object oldData, which has keys representing point values (as strings) and values as arrays of strings (letters associated with those point values).
+This function takes in an object `oldData`, which has keys representing point values (as strings) and values as arrays of strings (letters associated with those point values).

-The function iterates through the oldData object, assigning each letter (converted to lowercase) to its corresponding score in the newData object.
+The function iterates through the `oldData` object, assigning each letter (converted to lowercase) to its corresponding score in the `newData` object.
 The return value of the function is an object where keys are lowercase letters and values are the associated point values (as numbers).

 ```typescript